-- 1. Open up the Device Properties for the device of interest (for which tags will be generated). - 2.
+- $1. \ \, \text{Open up the } \textbf{Device Properties} \text{ for the device of interest for which tags will be generated.}$ - 2.
 Select the Database Settings tab. - 3.
-Enter or browse for the location of the Logic Developer TXT file that was just created. - 4.
+Enter or browse for the location of the newly created Logic Developer .txt file. - 4.
 Select the Database Creation tab and utilize as instructed above. - 5.
-The OPC server will state in the event log that it is attempting to perform a tag import.
+The OPC server will state in the Event Log that it is attempting to perform a tag import.
 When finished, it will state that the tag import has completed.
 All variables exported out of Logic Developer will appear in the OPC server in the layout discussed in Tag Hierarchy.

-See Also: Variable Import Settings
+See Also: Variable Import Settings.